-Join Chris Nodder for an in-depth discussion in this video Answering customers' biggest questions, part of UX for Business.
+Join Chris Nodder for an in-depth discussion in this video Answering customers' biggest questions, part of UX for Small Business Websites.

 - So what information are customers looking for…that's important enough to go on your home page?…Put yourself in your visitors' shoes,…and think about what they'll need to know…before they can do business with you.…It boils down to a few, simple questions.…What do you do or sell?…Listing your key products or services on the…home page, helps people quickly identify whether…you're the type of company they're looking for.…Self selection helps you as much…as it helps your potential customers.…You don't need irate people in your store,…any more than they need a two hour roundtrip,…only to find you don't stock the items they expected.…